How to Grow Potatoes in Containers

 At this point, you can simply dump the container over on a tarp or in a wheelbarrow and start digging around for any potatoes.
 You may even find a few small potatoes.
 Don’t throw these away; they can be delicious and sweet, perfect for a soup or stew.

 You should discard any potatoes with a large majority of green skin, though.
-They contain a bitter chemical known as solanine which is mildly toxic and can cause digestive issues.
-If just a portion of the potato is green, you can cut that part away prior to cooking and use the rest of the potato.
+They contain a bitter chemical known as solanine, which is mildly toxic and can cause digestive issues.
+If just a portion of the potato is green, you can cut that part away before cooking and use the rest of the potato.

 Storing Potatoes